 The Company does not have a source of revenue.
 As such, the Company is dependent on external financing to fund its activities.
 In order to pay for administrative costs, the Company will spend its existing working capital and raise additional amounts as needed.

 Management reviews its capital management policies on an ongoing basis.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2024.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2025.

 ACCOUNTING STANDARDS ISSUED BUT NOT YET EFFECTIVE